-- Separation of the nail from the underlying nail bed, often in fine streaks from the edge of the tip to the cuticle; Sharp, pointed “roof ridge” tips from cuticle to tip.
+- Separation of the nail from the underlying nail bed, often in fine streaks from the edge of the tip to the cuticle; Sharp pointed “roof ridge” tips from cuticle to information.

-- Separation of the superficial layers of the nail, followed by the loss of patches of these superficial layers, leaving red and thin nails underneath; or pitted-dotted nails shifts along the nail plate.
+- Separation of the superficial layers of the nail, followed by the loss of patches of these external layers, leaving red and thin nails underneath; or pitted-dotted nails shifts along with the nail plate.

 Treatment of onychodystrophy

 Treatment for onychodystrophy depends on the underlying cause of it.
-In order to identify the main cause behind onychodystrophy, nail cultures are required to determine if the cause is infectious or not.
+To identify the leading cause behind onychodystrophy, nail cultures are required to determine if the reason is infectious or not.

 If an infection is not identified despite repeating the tests a few times, a non-infectious cause is presumed to cause the onychodystrophy.
 In some cases, nail biopsies are done.